voiceflow-community/presidio-api/README.md

 While this sample demo use English only, Presidio can be used to detect PII entities in multiple languages.
 Refer to the [multi-language support](languages.md) for more information.

+### Request
+The request body should contain a text to be anonymized, and optionally, a score, an exlude array (words in that array will not be ananymized) and a configuration for the anonymizers.

 Here is an example of a simple request:
 `POST: http://127.0.0.1:3006/anonymize`
 ```json